ouissa/Customer_Service_Messenger_Bot/README.md

-# Create a Customer Service Messenger Bot with wit.ai and the Facebook Marketing API
+# Crete a Customer Service Messenger Bot with wit.ai and the Facebook Marketing API

 In this tutorial, we will create a Messenger bot for a company that sells T-shirts.
 The bot answers customers’ questions about the available products, the sizes, colors, and prices.
 To do that, The bot relies on the company's Facebook catalog.